Lithuania in the Eurovision Song Contest 2022

-Lithuania was represented at the Eurovision Song Contest 2022 with the song "Sentimentai" performed by Monika Liu.
+Lithuania was represented at the Eurovision Song Contest 2022 with the song "Sentimentai", written and performed by Monika Liubinaitė under her stage name Monika Liu.
 The Lithuanian broadcaster Lithuanian National Radio and Television (LRT) organised the national final Pabandom iš naujo!
 2022 (Let's try again!
 2022) in order to select the Lithuanian entry for the 2022 contest.
 The national final took place over six weeks and involved 34 competing entries.
 The results of each show were determined by the combination of votes from a jury panel and a public vote.
 In the final, eight artists and songs remained and "Sentimentai" performed by Monika Liu was selected as the winner.

 Lithuania was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 10 May 2022.
 Performing during the show in position 3, "Sentimentai" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 14 May.
 It was later revealed that Lithuania placed seventh out of the 17 participating countries in the semi-final with 159 points.
 In the final, Lithuania performed in position 14 and placed 14th out of the 25 participating countries, scoring 128 points.